TapanDerasari/laravel-mysql-encrypt/README.md

 In this command you fetch existing table or model data without global scope `DecryptSelectScope`.

-You can refer the example, clicking on below example button:
+You can refer the example, clicking on below Example button:

 <a href="https://github.com/TapanDerasari/laravel-mysql-encrypt/blob/master/existing_data_encryption.md" target="new"><img src="https://img.shields.io/badge/Example-green"></a>